ebemunk/blog/content/post/2018-12-18-year-in-van.md

 date = "2018-12-18"
-title = "One Year in Vancouver: Visualizing Events" slug = "one-year-in-van" tags = ["data visualization", "maps", "vancouver", "georgia straight"] image = "img/year-in-van.png" hidden = false
+title = "One Year in Vancouver: Visualizing Events" slug = "one-year-in-van" tags = ["data visualization", "maps", "long form"] image = "img/year-in-van.png" shortSummary = "2018 in Vancouver through the lens of event listings on the Georgia Straight." related = ["2016-02-27-chess-2mil.md", "2019-01-05-plane-crashes.md"]
 +++

 We're looking at the year of 2018 in Vancouver through the lens of event listings on the [Georgia Straight Events](https://www.straight.com/listings/events) page.
 I find their list extremely useful and use it all the time to find cool things to do, and notice a great deal of events happening all over the city.
 I collected all the events over the course of 2018 and wanted to make a "map of the city" from this data.